yell0wsuit/ms-edge-letssurf/README.md

 ## Features
 - New code from Microsoft Edge v95.
+- Added a new character, Linux Tux.
+This is taken from Edge v97 (Dev) on Linux.
 - 3 game modes.
 - Keyboard, mouse, touch and controller support.
 - Use ``localstorage`` for storing high score instead of ``chrome.send``, which is not present for client-side.